docs with inline-data allow invalid xml into metacat

-#2 Updated by Matt Jones over 8 years ago
+Updated by Matt Jones about 12 years ago

 People certainly can use CDATA sections within their inline element, in which case escaping would be taken care of.
 But in this case, the data in the CDR document is not in a CDATA element, has reserved XML characters in it, and Metacat is not properly rejecting it as invalid.

 Updated by ben leinfelder over 11 years ago

 I tried this with the attached inline.xml file that has an invalid unescaped ampersand in the inline section -- Metacat rejected it as invalid.